 Eliza Pionessa ’17 dreams of becoming a CEO one day.

-During The College at Brockport's second annual student-alumni excursion to New York City in early November, she met someone who could advise her along that path: CEO of Fortune Footwear Paul Auersperg ’86.
+During SUNY Brockport's second annual student-alumni excursion to New York City in early November, she met someone who could advise her along that path: CEO of Fortune Footwear Paul Auersperg ’86.
 The two-day trip provided Pionessa and more than 35 other undergraduates an opportunity to engage with alumni in the NYC area who are excelling in their chosen fields.